 Duns Scotus, wearing the scholar's biretta, stands on Mary's left and points to his doctrine advocating her Immaculate Conception.
 St Thomas Aquinas, the Dominican who disputed with Scotus, is shown on her right.

-He gestures to his writings and holds up a statue of the Virgin Mary while trampling underfoot the snake like Lucifer, as well as various heretics and Lutheran reformers—a feature common to much religious imagery of the Counter Reformation.
+He gestures to his writings and holds up a statue of the Virgin Mary while trampling underfoot the snake like Lucifer, as well as the heads of various heretics and Lutheran reformers—a feature common to religious imagery of the Counter Reformation.

 A similar portrayal of Duns Scotus appears in a ceiling relief in the nave of La Purísima de Aguas de Landa, a mission church in the remote Sierra Gorda de Querétaro, dedicated to the Virgin.